ATRIAL FIBRILLATION

 Findings: Management of atrial fibrillation with the rhythm-control strategy offers no survival advantage over the rate-control strategy, and there are potential advantages, such as a lower risk of adverse drug effects, with the rate-control strategy.
 Anticoagulation should be continued in this group of high-risk patients.

-EAST-AFNET 4 trial - Early Rhythm Control vs Rate Control in A fib, NEJM (2020) [PubMed abstract]
+EAST-AFNET 4 trial - Rhythm vs Rate Control Strategy in Patients with New-onset AF, NEJM (2020) [PubMed abstract]

-• The EAST-AFNET 4 trial enrolled 2789 patients with A fib diagnosed within the past 12 months
+• The EAST-AFNET 4 trial enrolled 2789 patients with AF diagnosed within the past 12 months

 Main inclusion criteria